elliot-sawyer/silverstripe-link/docs/en/link-icon.md

 ## Link icon only

-Step by step instructions to setup icon only links.
+Below is step by step instructions to setup icon only links.

 ```
-composer require gorriecoe/silverstripe-link gorriecoe/silverstripe-linkicon
+composer require gorriecoe/silverstripe-linkicon
 ```

 In your config.yml add the following: